 At the intermission, stage announcer Ken Collier was helped in the 50/50 raffle drawing by “Miss Emily” (dressed in a sparkling 1920s flapper outfit) and “Captain Redford from the Planet Mars” (a hooded creature).
 A yellow-suited Ghostbuster later reported to Collier that no spectral visitors were haunting the Redford that evening.

 It was an exciting, fun night that was enjoyed by one of the Redford’s largest and liveliest crowds of the year.
 Before the movie, the air was thick with anticipation, and the pre-show music of organist Newton Bates was buffeted by the sounds of many excited and happy conversations.
-Because of the big turnout, Bates played 20 minutes longer than usual, to allow latecomers to be seated.
+Because of the big turnout, Newton played 20 minutes longer than usual, to allow latecomers to be seated.
 When he finished, the theater exploded with applause, in appreciation for his extra efforts.

 When I arrived at the Redford at about 7:20 (40 minutes before the movie was scheduled to start), a long line had already formed down the sidewalk along Lahser.
 It was a fun opportunity to stand under the amber bulbs beneath the marquee, imagining that I was waiting in line in the 1950s for a big budget spectacular at a Grand Circus Park movie palace.